-Statement: Whereabout of my brother is not known since he left this place last year by that unlacky bus which collided with a truck near Faizabad.
+21. Statement: Whereabout of my brother is not known since he left this place last year by that unlucky bus which collided with a truck near Faizabad.

 Con.
-J: My brother was killed in the aceident.
+J: My brother was killed in the accident.

-Con.
-II: Collision of the bus and the truck is the reason behind my brother's missing.
+Condl: Collision of the bus and the truck is the reason behind my brother's massing.

-Statement: Strikes are the inherent righte of workers for the purpose of securing justice.
+Statement: Strikes are the inherent rights of workers for the purpose of securing justice.
 Con.
 I: Workers can not get justice unless they go on strike.

-Con.JI: Every worker must defend his/ her inherent right.
+Con.Ji: Every worker must defend his/ her inherent right.

-Statement: The greatest need of India today is not of good researchers but well trained teachers.
+23. Statement: The greatest need of India today is not of good researchers but well trained teachers.